wujiduan/Rawls_vs_Utils/README.md

 # Rawls_vs_Utils
-## This is a repository containing codes to produce plots in "Policy Design in Long-run Welfare Dynamics"
+## This is a repository containing codes to produce plots in paper _"Policy Design in Long-run Welfare Dynamics"_

 ### All the required packages to run the codes are in "requirement.txt".